ContinuumIO/blz/ANNOUNCE.rst

 What's new
 ----------

-BLZ has been branched off from the Blaze project (http://blaze.pydata.org).
-BLZ was meant as a persistent format and library for I/O in Blaze.
-BLZ in Blaze is based on previous carray 0.5 and this is why this new version is labeled 0.6.

 BLZ supports completely transparent storage on-disk in addition to memory.
 That means that *everything* that can be done with the in-memory container can be done using the disk as well.